Airbus says China commits to buy 70 A320-family jets

-BERLIN (Reuters) - Europe’s Airbus (AIR.PA) said on Friday it had signed a framework agreement with China’s state purchasing agency to supply 70 A320-family jets.
+BERLIN, Oct 10 (Reuters) - Europe’s Airbus said on Friday it had signed a framework agreement with China’s state purchasing agency to supply 70 A320-family jets.

 The “general terms agreement,” signed in Berlin during a visit by Chinese Premier Li Keqiang, is for current-generation A320 and A321 models, Airbus Chief Executive Fabrice Bregier told reporters.